 Cons: That said, note that the Baby Trend Expedition is a true running stroller and does not support baby seats.
 Still, it’s a safe, maneuverable, and nice low-cost entry into the running stroller market.

-Pros: For the price, you get a mountain bike-style suspension system that offers an ultra-smooth ride, with an adjustable handlebar.
-There’s an extra-large UPF 50+ canopy to keep your kids cool and protected from the sun.
+Pros: There’s an extra-large UPF 50+ canopy to keep your kids cool and protected from the sun.
 And it’s compatible with BOB infant car seats or Britax ones when using the BOB car seat adapter.
 It fits kids from birth through eight weeks using an infant car seat.
 It has 10 pockets and an extra-large cargo basket.
+And it accommodates 50 pounds per seat.
+That’s a lot of kid.

 Cons: It weighs 33 pounds, so this stroller is not exactly light.